Tay-K: July 2016–2019: Mansfield burglary and capital murder

-In July 2016, McIntyre faced his first major legal issues when he and six other people were arrested on capital murder charges related to a home invasion which ended the life of a drug dealer in Mansfield, Texas.
-On July 26, 2016, Megan Holt, 19, and Ariana Bharrat, 20, conspired with McIntyre and some other friends to rob nineteen-year-old Zachary Beloate.
+In July 2016, McIntyre and six other people were arrested on capital murder charges, related to a home invasion that resulted in the death of Ethan Walker in Mansfield, Texas.
+On July 26, 2016, Megan Holt, 19, and Ariana Bharrat, 20, conspired with McIntyre and other friends to rob 17-year-old Zachary Beloate.
 The pair planned to seduce him and then let McIntyre enter the house, armed with guns, to steal drugs and money.
-One of the two women unlocked the door and the gunmen proceeded to rob Beloate and his friend Ethan Walker, which led to a fatal confrontation and the death of Walker as they were attempting to leave; two other non-fatal gunshot wounds were sustained.
+One of the two women unlocked the door and the gunmen proceeded to rob Beloate and his friend Ethan Walker, which led to a fatal confrontation and the death of Walker as they were attempting to leave.
+Two other non-fatal gunshot wounds were sustained.
 McIntyre admitted his role in the botched robbery in an approximate two-and-a-half-hour interrogation, telling detectives that he searched for drugs in the house.

-McIntyre was transferred to an adult jail on July 20, 2017.
-A preliminary certification hearing to decide McIntyre's status as a juvenile was held on August 30, 2017.
+McIntyre was transferred to an adult jail in July 2017.
+A preliminary certification hearing to decide McIntyre's status as a juvenile was held in August 2017.
 Trent Loftin, a lawyer for McIntyre, said to The New York Times that McIntyre was optimistic and that they were confident he would be cleared of all charges.
 It was decided that McIntyre would be tried as an adult in the case.
 The trial was eventually pushed back due to lack of evidence.